MarwanAlsoltany/amqp-agent/README.md

         continue;
     }
     $publisher->publish(
-        $payload, // Not providing priorty will fall back to 0 [
+        $payload, // Not providing priority will fall back to 0 [
             'exchange' => 'high.and.low.importance.exchange'
         ]